isomerpages/govtech-stp/_faq/1-app-process-residents-china.md

 #### 3. How do residents in China apply to travel to Singapore under the fast lane?
 What are the steps from the time I put in an application to the time I obtain a visa?
 How long is the processing time?
 What documents do I need to submit?

 Residents in China seeking to travel to Singapore for essential business or official travel via the fast lane must be hosted by a company or a government agency in Singapore.
-The host company can self-sponsor and file the application for a SafeTravel Pass on behalf of the traveller either directly, or through a sponsoring government agency.
-The application for the SafeTravel Pass will be open from 20 to 5 working days before the day of the traveller’s planned departure.
+The host company can self-sponsor and file the application for a SafeTravel Pass on behalf of the traveller either directly, or through a sponsoring government agency.<sup>1</sup> The application for the SafeTravel Pass will be open from 20 to 5 working days before the day of the traveller’s planned departure.

 In the initial launch commencing 8 June 2020, travellers sponsored by government agencies may submit applications for a SafeTravel Pass through their respective sponsoring government agencies.
 Direct applications by companies will be accepted in a later phase, to be announced.